NAZI ITEMS THAT GLORIFY NAZISM

 listings of items whose primary value is that they are from or promote organizations

-that glorify hatred, violence, racial or religious intolerance...." and the
+that glorify hatred, violence, racial or religious intolerance...." and

-others.
+among others.
 That rule creates glaring hypocrisy when compared to the special

 exception that eBay makes for the sale of collectibles from the NSGWP, including